voschezang/coding-handbook/style-guide.md

 ## Design
 - Code should not be clever.
+Designs should be as simple as possible, but not simpler.
 - First solve the problem (e.g. proof that specification is correct), then write code.
+- Documentation should be written top-down rather than bottom-up.
+The latter requires a big upfront investment from the reader.

 ## Variable names